-There are a range of maintenance items that can be used to add information to elements these include: Defects, Changes, Issues, Tasks, Decisions and Events.
-Items can have information such as who requested the item, who completed the item and status and priority.
+There are several types of maintenance item that can be used to add information to elements, including: Features, Changes, Documents, Issues, Defects and Tasks.
+Items can present information such as who requested the item, who completed the item, and the status and priority of the item.